 – Tim Payne, Partner, KPM

-The average FTSE100 nomination committee member is aged 60.
-The youngest is 53 and the oldest is 71.
+The average age of FTSE100 nomination committees is 60.
+The lowest committee mean age is 53 and the highest is 71.
 Given the pace of technological change, having board members with an understanding of new technology and the agility to manage the consequential opportunities and risks is vital to success.
 And an age diverse nomination committee – or at least a committee open to the strategic needs of the business and the advantages of more technology savvy directors – might be useful in challenging whether a potential appointee really has the cocktail of skills needed as a FTSE leader in today’s digital world.
 There are seven companies with the average age of nomination committee members of 55 or under.
 These committees also tend to include more women with an average of 50% percent female representation.

 A closer look at Financial Services